Trudie Styler: Philanthropy

 In 1989, Styler and her husband, Sting, cofounded the Rainforest Foundation Fund, an organisation devoted to protecting rainforests and their indigenous peoples.
 Since 1991, she has produced regular Rock for the Rainforest benefits at Carnegie Hall.
 As a UNICEF Ambassador, Styler has also raised millions for their projects around the globe.

 In 2008, it was reported that Styler donated £10,000 into the charitable Ama Sumani cancer fund.
 Sumani was terminally ill with cancer and unable to afford treatment in her native Ghana, but had been deported from a Cardiff hospital after the expiry of her visa.
 Sumani died on 19 March 2008.

 Styler is also a patron of the Elton John AIDS Foundation.

 Personal life

 Styler married rock musician Sting at Camden Register Office on 20 August 1992, and the couple had their wedding blessed two days later in the twelfth-century parish church of St Andrew in Great Durnford, Wiltshire, south-west England.
-In 1982, Sting separated from his first wife, actress Frances Tomelty, following an affair with Styler; Tomelty and Sting divorced in 1984.
-The split was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie's best friend (Sting and Frances lived next door to Trudie in Bayswater, west London, for several years before the two of them became lovers)".
+Sting had separated from his first wife, actress Frances Tomelty, in 1982 after beginning an affair with Styler.
+Styler became pregnant by Sting in 1983.
+Tomelty and Sting divorced in 1984.
+As The Independent reported in 2006, Tomelty "just happened to be Trudie's best friend when Sting and Frances lived next door to Trudie in Bayswater, west London.

 Sting and Styler have four children, including Mickey and Eliot Paulina.

-She is also step-mother of two kids, daughter Fuschia and son Joe, whom Sting shares with his ex-wife Frances Tomelty.
+She is also step-mother of two children, daughter Fuschia and son Joe, whom Sting shares with Tomelty.